LukeHenry04/cse15l-lab-reports/Week1_Lab_Report.md

 Next enter your password.

-You may recieve the confiration message below:
+You may recieve the authentification message below:
 ```
 ⤇ ssh cs15lwi23zz@ieng6.ucsd.edu
 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.